 A person with a disability is generally defined as any individual who has:

 A physical or mental impairment; a record of such impairment; or is regarded as having such an impairment, and the impairment substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.

 Students with disabilities at Shepherd University have the right to:

 All accommodations will be decided on a case-by-case basis.
-Please note that the University has an obligation to provide reasonable and appropriate accommodations to ensure that students with disabilities have access to all campus programs, services and functions.
-However, if the University can provide an accommodation that is equally as effective as the one requested by the student but is less expensive or less extensive, the University is not required to provide the more expensive or extensive one.
+Please note that the University has an obligation to provide reasonable and appropriate accommodations to ensure that persons with disabilities have access to all campus programs, services, and functions.

 Schools, colleges, universities, and other educational institutions have a responsibility to ensure equal educational opportunities for all students, including students with disabilities.
 This responsibility is based on Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act of 1990 (Title II), which are enforced by the Offices for Civil Rights of the U.S. Department of Education and the U.S. Department of Justice.
 Section 504 covers all schools, school districts, and colleges, and universities receiving federal funds.

 Title II covers all state and local entities, including school districts and public institutions of higher education, whether or not they receive federal funds.
 Disability harassment is a form of discrimination prohibited by Section 504 and Title II.
 Both Section 504 and Title II provide parents and students with grievance procedures and due process remedies at the local level.
 Students are also covered under the West Virginia White Cane Law which may provide additional, separate protections.
 Individuals and organizations also may file complaints with OCR.